Bernadette Collins: Career

 In May 2015, Collins left McLaren to join Force India as a performance and senior strategy engineer to driver Nico Hülkenberg as part of her objective of becoming an operations engineer.
-That season, she helped the team claim a podium with Sergio Pérez at the 2015 Russian Grand Prix and later got the team to fourth in the Constructors' Championship in 2016.
-That year, Collins was featured by Forbes in their 30 Under 30 list for Manufacturing & Industry in Europe.
+That season, she helped the team claim a podium with Sergio Pérez at the 2015 Russian Grand Prix, a fourth place finish in the Constructors' Championship in 2016 and Pérez's maiden victory at the 2020 Sakhir Grand Prix.
+Collins was featured by Forbes in their 30 Under 30 list for Manufacturing & Industry in Europe.
+She worked at the same team, which underwent a name change to Aston Martin, as head of race strategy from 2020 until she left the team following the 2022 Hungarian Grand Prix.
+Collins cited the exhaustion of an increasing race calendar as the main reason for her leaving Aston Martin.